MV Cemfjord: History

 The ship was built as yard number 126 by Detlef Hegemann Rolandwerft GmbH, Bremen, West Germany.
 Her keel was laid on 15 February 1984 and she was launched as the general cargo ship Margareta on 31 August.
 Completion was in November 1984.
 She was allocated the IMO number 8403569.
 Her call sign was DCOG.
 She had a cargo capacity of 72 twenty-foot equivalent unit.
 Margareta was built for Thekla Schepers KG and operated under the management of MS Margareta & Co, Haren, West Germany.
 In May 1995 she was sold to the Margareta – Shark Shipping Co NV, Willemstad, Netherlands Antilles and placed under the management of Briese Schiffahrts GMBH & Co KG, Bremen, Germany.

 In June 1998, she was converted to a cement carrier by Morska Stocznia Remontowa S.A., Świnoujście, Poland.
 Pneumatic equipment was installed which enabled her to self load and self discharge.
 She was allocated the call sign P3ZG9.
-She was owned and operated by Brise Bereederung, Hamburg, Germany.
+She was owned by Partenreederei Baltic Sun and operated by Brise Bereederungs GmbH, Hamburg, Germany.

 Following an inspection at Runcorn, Cheshire, on 15 December 2013, Cemfjord was detained due to deficiencies found.
 The launch apparatus for her lifeboats was inoperative and her safety management did not meet the required standard.
 There were nine other deficiencies of a lesser nature.
 She was released from detention on 18 December 2013.

 At 22:14 on 29 July 2014, Cemfjord ran aground in the Kattegat off Læsø, Denmark.
 The authorities were contacted at 01:47 on 30 July and the ship was refloated later that day.
 Her Russian captain was subsequently convicted of being drunk in charge of the vessel.
 He was fined DKK 10,000 by a Danish court.
 A new Polish captain was appointed to take charge of the ship.
 In August 2014, a second Russian captain in command of Cemfjord was convicted by a court in Stavanger, Norway.
 The court sentenced him to 35 days' imprisonment for steering his ship while being intoxicated, and banned him from being in charge of a ship in Norwegian waters for two years.